anyuzer/arc-hash/README.md

 # arc-hash [![Build Status](https://travis-ci.org/anyuzer/arc-hash.svg?branch=master)](https://travis-ci.org/anyuzer/arc-hash)
 Convenience ES6 hashing library.
 Supports object, array and string hashing for md5 and sha256

+**NOTE: 2.0 can be considered a breaking change.
+The hashes being returned were non standard (ie. did not match externally generated md5s or shas).
+This is fixed, but the hashes returned will be different that v1, so will be incompatible with stored hashes.**

 ## Install
 ```
 $ npm install arc-hash --save